MSI Katana A15 AI (2024) Laptop Review

 1.53 mm

 The MSI Katana has an excellent keyboard.
 Its layout feels spacious and is easy to get used to.
 Keycap stability is good overall, though some keys, like S and F, wiggle a bit more than others.
 The keys have a good amount of travel, require little force to actuate, and provide decent tactile feedback.
-There are four RGB lighting zones—you can change the lighting profile via the MSI Center app.
-The arrow keys have additional functions when used with the FN key, like activating the Cooler Boost feature (up), enabling and disabling the crosshair (down), playing and stopping media (left), and activating Sleep mode (right).
+There are four RGB lighting zones: you can change the lighting profile via the MSI Center app.
+The arrow keys have additional functions when used with the FN key, such as activating the Cooler Boost feature (up), enabling and disabling the crosshair (down), playing and pausing media (left), and activating Sleep mode (right).
 The latter can be an issue if you aren't careful, as you can accidentally put the computer to sleep while gaming.

 7.1